(for veterinary information only)

 INTERACTIONS WITH OTHER DRUGS

 Glucocorticoid hormones should not be used in combination with medications of the NSAID class (ie aspirin, carprofen, meloxicam etc.) as the combination of these medications could lead to bleeding in the stomach or intestine.
 Ulceration could occur.
+Similarly, dexamethasone should not be used with other corticosteroids.

 Diuretics that work by reducing blood potassium levels can create significantly low blood potassium levels when combined with dexamethasone.